nats-io/nsc/nsc2_releasenotes.md

 - Upgrade your NSC configurations.
 Use the `nsc upgrade-jwt` command.
 You will need the Operator's main identity key to perform the upgrade.

-- Redistribute the updated Operator JWT, to all of your servers.
-You can easily export the operator JWT by issuing the command.
-If your server is configured to a JWT operator file, make sure the new file is referenced.
-If the JWT is embedded into the server configuration, make sure to copy the contents of an exported operator JWT.
-To example the operator to a file, you can execute the command: `nsc describe operator --raw > /tmp/operator.jwt`.
+- Redistribute the updated Operator JWT to all of your servers.
+You can easily export the operator JWT by issuing the command: `nsc describe operator --raw > /tmp/operator.jwt` If your server is configured to a JWT operator file, make sure the name matches.
+If the JWT is embedded into the server configuration, make sure to copy the contents of the exported operator JWT.

 - Restart the nats-server(s).
 You may want to enable [LDM](https://docs.nats.io/nats-server/nats_admin/lame_duck_mode) on the server(s) to shut down the server(s) in an orderly manner.